MicrosoftDocs/EMDocs/EMDocs/Solutions/fasttrack-center-benefit-process-for-ems-overview.md

 -   **Core onboarding** - Tasks required for tenant configuration and integration with Azure Active Directory, if needed.
 Core onboarding also provides the baseline for onboarding other Microsoft Online eligible services.

--   **Service onboarding** - Tasks required to configure any of the standalone variants of the EMS workload (Azure AD Premium and Microsoft Intune).
+-   **Service onboarding** - Tasks required to configure any of the standalone variants of the EMS workload (Azure AD Premium and Intune).

 The following diagram describes the high-level onboarding phases for the the FastTrack Center Benefit.